Sven Aspling

-Sven Aspling (1912 – February 2000) was a Swedish social democrat politician who served as the general secretary of the Social Democratic Party and minister of health and social affairs.
+Sven Gustav Aspling (28 August 1912 – 6 February 2000) was a Swedish social democrat politician who served as the general secretary of the Social Democratic Party and minister of health and social affairs.
 He was also a long-term member of the Swedish Parliament for the party.

 Biography

-Aspling was born in Filipstad, Värmland, in 1912.
+Aspling was born in Filipstad, Värmland, in 1912 to the train driver Gustaf Persson and his wife Alida Aspling.
 He worked as a sawmill worker.
-During the period 1937–1942, he was the local editor of Värmland Folkblad in Filipstad.
+During the period 1937–1942, he was the local editor of Värmlands Folkblad in Filipstad.

 In 1942 Aspling came to Falun as the ombudsman of the Social Democratic Party.
 In this capacity he played a significant role in the transfer of Nordic refugees during World War II.
 He served as the organizational secretary in the party board between 1946 and 1948.
 He was the secretary of the party from 1948 to 1962.
 During his term as the party secretary he launched a magazine in 1953, Aktuellt i Politiken, which is still in circulation.
 When he was in office he was also appointed a board member to the advertising group, namely Förenade ARE-Bolagen, which was partly owned by the party.

 Aspling was a member of the Swedish Parliament for almost three decades, 1956–1985.
 In 1962 he succeeded Torsten Nilsson as the minister of social affairs, a position he held until 1976.
 Aspling served in the post in the cabinets led by both Tage Erlander and Olof Palme.
+One of the significant bills during Aspling's tenure was the retirement bill that became effective in July 1976.
+It changed the retirement age from 67 to 65.

 He was awarded the Illis quorum in 1987.